 Services allow specifying the business logic for Exonum applications.
 They are the main extension points of the framework, which play the same role as smart contracts in some other blockchains.

 Developing Exonum services is similar to service development in Web or in enterprise platforms; they have the same principal components.

-A service has a set of endpoints (realized as RESTful APIs) using which the service can communicate with the outside world.
+A service has a set of endpoints (realized as REST APIs) using which the service can communicate with the outside world.
 The Exonum framework acts as middleware, dispatching requests among services and abstracting the intricacies of data (de)serialization, access control, and other typical middleware tasks away from service developers.

 There are 3 types of service endpoints:

 - Read requests correspond to